practicalli/spacemacs/spacemacs-basics/evil-tools/iedit.md

 # Editing with Vim and iedit

- Using [iedit](https://github.com/victorhge/iedit) you can edit multiple, identical string occurrences at the same time.
+`SPC s e` to use [`evil-iedit-state`](https://github.com/syl20bnr/evil-iedit-state) to quickly edit multiple occurrences of a symbol or selection.

+`e` within visual state and symbol highlight transient state also enables iedit.

 {% youtube %}
 https://youtu.be/VCxJy8abkfA
 {% endyoutube %}

-`SPC s e` to use [`evil-iedit-state`](https://github.com/syl20bnr/evil-iedit-state) to quickly edit multiple occurrences of a symbol or selection.

 ## iedit states key bindings